mrmarganski/mkdoc/docs/gettingtoknow.md

     If you need to have VScode with WPIlib installed on your workstation: **Start the video at 9:04 marker**.
 But **STOP** the video again at the 14:03 marker: We will **NOT** be coding in Time Based format!

 The Computers in Room 124 will have VScode with the WPIlib libraires installed, so you are free to use them and can skip this step - but if you would like to use a personal computer or update WPIlib this step will help you with that.

-!!! note
-    Your XRP bot will be fully wireless at this point, and no longer will need to be plugged into a computer.
-All code is sent wirelessly and simulating the robot is completed over WIFI.

 !!! info "WPILib Installation Documentation"
     Link to site for installing VSCode/WPILib onto a personal computer - this is required to be a Macbook or Windows machine, check link for further requirements on Version support and updates.